 Are you a mum who can knit a blanket, make wigs, make cute hair accessories, or just like making things?
 Creating and selling your craftwork might be a business idea you would want to explore.
 Online services like Etsy and Amazon, provide a platform for you to sell your crafts.
 You can also sell your items from the comfort of your home or at the crafts market in your neighbourhood.

 Creating a daycare center can help turn what would have otherwise been your daily chores into a good source of income.
 If you have a spacious backyard for children to move about, then this is an idea you should consider.
+Include activities like sensory play, outdoor gym equipment and active play.
+It is an essential part of children’s development as it develops their motor skills, keeps them healthy, builds social skills, and improves their senses.
+It doesn’t matter the size of your backyard; consult a School Playground Company to help you design a specific playground area that will fit your backyard, pocket as well as meet the particular age group needs.
+This may seem as if it’s an unnecessary expense, but it’s one fail-proof way to ensure that you stand out from the other daycare centres.
 Other busy mums would like to have a daycare within the neighborhood to take off some of their stress and to provide a safe place for their children while they are away.

 After school pick up service